Last Updated on January 6th, 2020

 The bay leaf used to symbolize victory and fearlessness.
 Ancient Romans would place bay leaves in the wreaths of those deemed as victorious or as winners.
 Several centuries later people started using it in meals, too.
-Nowadays, we know of the bay leaf’s miraculous health-related properties2 – let’s explore some of them!
+Nowadays, we know of the bay leaf’s miraculous health-related properties – let’s explore some of them!

-Besides adding a tempting hint of a delicious flavor, their high antioxidant content3 makes them potent aides against various ailments.
+Besides adding a tempting hint of a delicious flavor, their high antioxidant content makes them potent aides against various ailments.
 They are often referred to as a natural antibiotic, as they are able to do everything that is necessary for healing – killing the bacteria, soothing the irritation, and rejuvenating the skin.
-Specifically, bay leaves posses great antiseptic qualities which eradicate germs with ease, and thus minimize infections4.
+Specifically, bay leaves possess great antiseptic qualities which eradicate germs with ease, and thus minimize infections.
 Among other things, this also makes bay leaves excellent for wiping out the germs that can become stuck on your face and in your oil-producing sebaceous glands.

 Bay leaf treatment for acne is based on applying the natural product, or its extract, onto the affected area so as to allow it to work its magic and decrease inflammation.
 Moreover, bay leaves have the potential to diminish the swollen facial puffiness, which can occur as you sleep at night.
 In the process, this treatment does not suck the water out of your skin, but actually replenishes and hydrates it.
-While not scientifically proven, this method can turn out to be the well hidden secret to defeating acne.
+While not scientifically proven, this method can turn out to be the well-hidden secret to defeating acne.

 When you are finished, you can take the leaves out.
 Ideally, your leaves will have kept their intact form, but more often than not, you will find that they have broken up into tiny particles.
 If that happens, all you have to do is remove them by straining them or by sifting out the water.
 And, ta-da!
 You have now made bay tea.

-You will need a large bunch of either fresh or dry leaves – either way, you will need to tear them up into small pieces.
+To start, you will need a large bunch of either fresh or dry leaves – either way, you will need to tear them up into small pieces.
 Stack these up in a 500ml jar or bowl and pour vodka all over them, until the container is filled.
 You will want to let this mixture rest for about 20 days, so as to ensure the full development of the healing properties.
 Keep it in a darkened place with a low temperature, if possible.
 Essentially, the vodka will end up soaking up the advantageous attributes of the leaves, creating a highly potent liquid.

 The way to apply this mixture is to simply grab a piece of perfectly clean cotton and dab it into the enhanced vodka.
 Gently press the cotton into the areas affected by acne.
 Naturally, if you sense any unpleasant reaction, you should stop the treatment and wash off the concoction!
 If all goes well, you can use this method two times per day.